-Associate Professor Daina Mazutis has received a Knowledge Synthesis grant by the Social Sciences and Humanities Council to review the existing research on the topic.
-By doing so, she hopes to determine key issues, best practices, limitations, and knowledge gaps around the governance and capacity-building required to accelerate the role of business in sustainable urban transformation projects in Canada.
+Associate Professor Daina Mazutis received a Knowledge Synthesis grant by the Social Sciences and Humanities Council to review the existing research on the topic.
+She has recently produced a report determining key issues, best practices, limitations, and knowledge gaps around the governance and capacity-building required to accelerate the role of business in sustainable urban transformation projects in Canada.

 Who will benefit from this research?